 According to the requirements of EN50131 standard, the level of the radio signal sent by wireless devices is decreased during the test mode.

 Before installing the detector, check the smoke sensor.
-To test it, switch on the detector and press the sensor button (the logo center) for a few seconds – the detector will test the smoke chamber with electronic simulation of smoke generation and then will switch on the siren for 6 seconds.
+To test it, switch on the detector and press the sensor button (the logo centre) for a few seconds – the detector will test the smoke chamber with electronic simulation of smoke generation and then will switch on the siren for 6 seconds.

 You will receive the notification in the Ajax app regarding the test result and detector status.